abhi3700/My_Learning_Ethereum/faqs.md

 > NOTE: Dependency on a block explorer is not recommended, as it is a central entity and might have delayed information.

-#### Q. which public-key/assymetric cryptography is used in Ethereum Blockchain?
+#### Q. which public-key/assymetric encryption is used in Ethereum Blockchain?
-Elliptic Curve Digital Signature Algorithm (ECDSA) is used public-private key pairs.
+Elliptic Curve Digital Signature Algorithm (ECDSA) is used in generating public-private key pairs.

 > NOTE: Using private key, public key can be determined, but not vice versa.